-When not used with nouns, adjectives, and adverbs in -o (-e), it can be both a particle and a prefix.
-If there is an opposition in the sentence, it is not a particle and is written separately with these parts of speech:
+When not used with nouns, adjectives and adverbs ending in -o (-e), it can be both a particle and a prefix.
+If there is opposition in a sentence, it is not a particle and is written separately with these parts of speech:

-1) He was not telling the truth. - Not truth on his side, but strength.
+1) He was telling lies.
+“It’s not truth that’s on his side, but strength.”

 2) We started a sad song. - This song is not funny, but sad.

-3) They sang not - loudly. - They sang not loudly, but very quietly.
+3) They did not sing loudly. - They sang not loudly, but very quietly.

-In order for students to clearly imagine this structure, the simplest cases are introduced into the exercises.
+In order for students to clearly imagine this construction, the simplest cases are introduced into the exercises.

-Then the attention of students should be drawn to the fact that the presence of a union a or but does not mean opposition.
-Examples are analyzed.
+Then students’ attention should be drawn to the fact that the presence of the conjunction a or but does not yet indicate opposition.
+Examples are discussed.

-In the sentence, the river is not deep, but shallow, one sign (deep) is denied, another sign (shallow) is approved.
-Deep and shallow are the opposite.
-Not deep can not be replaced by a synonym shallow, as the result is nonsense: "The river is shallow, but shallow."
+In the sentence The river is not deep, but shallow, one attribute (deep) is denied, another attribute (shallow) is affirmed.
+Deep and shallow are antonyms.
+Not deep cannot be replaced with the synonym shallow, as the result will be nonsense: “The river is shallow, but shallow.”

 Let's take another example: The river is shallow, but fast.
-Here both signs are attributed to the river: it is shallow, that is, shallow, and fast.
+Here both characteristics are attributed to the river: it is shallow, that is, shallow, and fast.
 Shallow and fast are not antonyms.
-Therefore, the word shallow can be replaced with a synonym shallow and the sentence will not lose its meaning: The river is shallow, but fast.
+Therefore, the word shallow can be replaced with the synonym shallow and the sentence will not lose its meaning: The river is shallow, but fast.

 Another example:

 1) They speak not loudly, but quietly.
-There is an opposition here, since it is impossible to replace a synonym not loudly, and the word quiet is the antonym of the adverb loud.
+There is a contrast here, since it is impossible to replace not loud with a synonym, and the word quietly is the antonym of the adverb loud.

-2) Speak softly, but clearly.
-Here you can replace quietly with the synonym quietly; distinctly is not the opposite of loud.
-There are no concepts opposite to each other, in which one is denied and the other is affirmed.
+2) They speak quietly, but clearly.
+Here you can replace quietly with the synonym quietly; distinctly is not the antonym of loudly.
+There are no contradictory concepts here, in which one is denied and the other is affirmed.

-So, it is not written separately with nouns, adjectives and adverbs in -o, if in the sentence one concept is denied, and another, opposite to it, is affirmed.
+So, it is not written separately with nouns, adjectives and adverbs starting with -o, if in a sentence one concept is denied and another, its opposite, is affirmed.

 We consolidate this material by analyzing the following sentences.

-1) Matter is dim, but beautiful. - The matter is not bright, but faded.
+1) The material is dim, but beautiful. - The matter is not bright, but faded.

-2) The guys ate not ripe, but completely green apples. - The apples are unripe, but already delicious. - We ate unripe, almost green apples.
+2) The guys ate not ripe, but completely green apples. - The apples are unripe, but already tasty. - We ate unripe, almost green apples.

 1) The road is uneven, but the shortest.